FirestormPan/express-locallibrary-tutorial/README.md

 # express-locallibrary-tutorial
-"Local Library website written in Express (Node)"
+"Local Library website written in Express (Node), created following a tutorial step by step"